 TRAIL DIRECTIONS: Begin skiing along the road north from the parking lot.
 After a few yards, join the single track path that comes out of the trees on the right.
 Depending on the traffic, this may be hard enough to be walkable.
 Continue following the trail northwest (note that there may be several offshoots).
 Follow the main trail as it veers right to join another where it hits the River.
 About 20 minutes in, you may see steam rising from various hot spring sources.
 As you approach the springs, be aware of several holes to cross and one significant creek with a narrow plank to cross.

 Pole Cat Creek pools (2 small pools near Pole Cat Creek) are further to the southwest of the Huckleberry pools, with a lovely open vista across the creek west overlooking meadows and the distant forested plateau.

 On the return, remember to veer left away from the River at the main junction.
 And as always , "leave no trace" to preserve these beautiful places for others to enjoy.

-Note that in late fall (late Nov) or early spring (late March), bears may be in the area and not quite entered into hibernation (fall) or just emerging (spring).
-If you visit this area in these fringe seasons, always travel in a group (4 minimum recommended) and carry bear spray.
+Note that in late fall (Nov & Dec) or early spring (late March-April) all through summer, bears may be in the area and not quite entered into hibernation (fall) or just emerging (spring).
+If you visit this area in summer or these fringe seasons, always travel in a group (4 minimum recommended) and carry bear spray.